Ukraine can substitute NS1 capacity through its network - gas transit chief | Headlines

 - Ukraine

-Ukraine is able to substitute the entire capacity of the Nord Stream 1 pipeline through Sudzha, its only working transit point with Russia, the head of its gas transit operator told Reuters on Monday.
+Ukraine is able to substitute Nord Stream 1 pipeline capacity through Sudzha, its only working transit point with Russia, the head of its gas transit operator told Reuters on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)